 Complementary Information

-Useful Tools and Apps
+Useful Tools & Apps

-The weather in the Azores can be variable, so using some apps is helpful before visiting the islands.
-Spotazores offers live camera feeds from the main tourist attractions, letting you check the weather and plan your visit.
-For accurate weather predictions, use Windy or Windguru to plan your days.
-They provide the most reliable predictions.
+The weather in the Azores can be variable, so it’s helpful to use some apps before visiting the islands.
+Spotazores provides live camera feeds from the main tourist attractions, allowing you to check the weather and plan your visit.
+For accurate weather predictions, use Windy or Windguru — they provide the most reliable predictions.

 Conclusion

+Praia da Vitória is a must-see for any visitor to Terceira Island.
+It is the second largest population centre after Angra do Heroísmo and has a fantastic past with monuments worthy of beautiful photographs.
 If you’re looking for a good break on this island, then the Praia da Vitória bathing area is the place to go for the quality of the beach and infrastructure, but also for the tranquillity you’ll find there.

 Don’t forget that the best way to visit the island of Terceira is to hire a car in the airport area.
 However, if you want to learn a little about the region’s history, buying a guided tour is always a possibility.